-Cash flows used in financing activities decreased \$764 million in 2021 compared to 2020.
-Significant sources of cash during 2021 included proceeds from the issuance of \$1,000 million in aggregate principal amount of the Additional 2030 Notes as an add-on offering to our 4.625% senior notes due 2030 that were issued at an offering price of 101.750% of face amount in February 2021.
-Significant uses of cash during 2021 primarily consisted of the repayment in full of borrowings under our revolving line of credit, net payments of regularly scheduled mandatory principal payments under our senior secured credit facilities totaling approximately \$88 million on Term Loan A and \$27 million on Term Loan B-1 and additional required principal payments under other debt arrangements.
-In addition, we incurred bond issuance costs of approximately \$9 million.
+Cash flows used in financing activities increased \$38 million in 2022 compared to 2021.
+Significant sources of cash during 2022 included a net draw of \$165 million on our revolving line of credit.
+Significant uses of cash during 2022 consisted primarily of regularly scheduled mandatory principal payments under our senior secured credit facilities totaling approximately \$98 million on Term Loan A and \$27 million on Term Loan B-1 and additional required principal payments under other debt arrangements.
+In addition, during the year ended December 31, 2022 we used cash to repurchase 8,094,661 shares of our common stock.